ewoudb33/ewoudb33.github.io/_pages/about.md

 author_profile: true
 ---

-I'm a graduate in marketing analytics who excels in quantitative analysis with a passion for machine learning and research.
+I'm a graduate in marketing analytics who excels in quantitative analysis with a passion for Business Intelligence.